danbz/aesthetic-programming/source/9-AlgorithmicProcedures/Readme.md

 [^Guattari]: In Guattari's terms, "the diagram is conceived as an autopoetic machine which not only gives it a functional and material consistency, but requires it to deploy its diverse registers of alterity, freeing it from an identity locked into simple structural relations."
 Félix Guattari, "Machinic Heterogenesis," *Chaosmosis: An Ethico-Aesthetic Paradigm* (Bloomington, IN: Indiana University Press, 1995), 44.
 "Freeing" here applies to escaping a pre-determined "diagrammatic order" imposed on the machine — algorithmically perhaps.

-[^ex]: You can find an illustration of the simple program at <https://gitlab.com/siusoon/Aesthetic_Programming_Book/-/blob/master/source/9-AlgorithmicProcedures/emoji_flowchart.svg>.
+[^ex]: You can find an illustrative flowchart of the simple program at <https://gitlab.com/aesthetic-programming/book/-/blob/master/source/9-AlgorithmicProcedures/emoji_flowchart.svg>.

 [^Ensmenger]: Ensmenger, "The Multiple Meanings of a Flowchart," 324 & 346.